winsw/winsw/doc/YamlConfigFile.md

         auth: sspi
 ```

-This is another useful building block for developing a self-updating service.

-Since v2.7, if the destination file exists, WinSW will send its last write time in the `If-Modified-Since` header and skip downloading if `304 Not Modified` is received.

 ### onfailure

 This optional element controls the behaviour when the process launched by winsw fails (i.e., exits with non-zero exit code).